nodejs/node-v0.x-archive/doc/api/net.markdown

 Begin accepting connections on the specified `port` and `host`.
 If the `host` is omitted, the server will accept connections directed to any IPv4 address (`INADDR_ANY`).
+Using a port value of zero will assign the next available ephemeral port.

 This function is asynchronous.
 The last parameter `callback` will be called when the server has been bound.